Postmortem, part 3: The Concept and Design

 When I tell my ‘how I became a game developer’ story, I usually say that playing Mario 64 was when I realized I would play video games all my life... and Ocarina of Time was when I knew I would be making them as well.
 I played games before, but those two really captured my imagination with their 3D worlds.
 Needless to say, the Zelda franchise played an important role in my childhood.
 To this day, Majora’s Mask is still my favorite game ever.

 But short of learning Japanese, moving to Kyoto and being hired by Nintendo, I’m never going to work on a Zelda game.
-Useless I make my own.
+Unless I make my own.

 Though my love is mostly for the 3D Zelda games (because exploring a 3D world is just plain better), I still thoroughly enjoy the 2D games, and they’re quite easier to make for a solo programmer.
 It probably helped that Link’s Awakening Remake was out six months before, and was still fresh in my memory.